cortexproject/cortex/docs/configuration/config-file-reference.md

 # Cache index entries older than this period.
 0 to disable.
 # CLI flag: -store.cache-lookups-older-than
 [cache_lookups_older_than: <duration> | default = 0s]

-# Deprecated: use -querier.max-query-lookback instead.
-Limit how long back data
-# can be queried.
-This setting applies to chunks storage only.
-# CLI flag: -store.max-look-back-period
-[max_look_back_period: <duration> | default = 0s]
 ```

 ### `ingester_client_config`